PythonOptimizers/cygenja/README.md

 `cygenja` is used in most of our `Cython` projects.

+It is **only** compatible with Python 2.7 for the moment.
+We plan to make it available for Python 3.3 projects later.

 ## What it is not

 `cygenja` is not an automatic `Cython` code generator like the ones listed on [AutoPxd](https://github.com/cython/cython/wiki/AutoPxd). `cygenja` does **not**